§ 12-5-2. Grounds for issuance.

 (2) Property kept, suffered to be kept, concealed, deposited, or possessed in violation of law, or for the purpose of violating the law;

-(3) Property designed or intended for use, or which is or has been used, in violation of law, or as a means of committing a violation of law;
+(3) Property designed or intended for use, or that is or has been used, in violation of law, or as a means of committing a violation of law;

-(4) Property which is evidence of the commission of a crime; or
+(4) Property that is evidence of the commission of a crime;

 (6) Samples of blood or breath that may yield evidence of the presence of alcohol or a controlled substance when subjected to a chemical test, as contemplated in § 31-27-2.
-When any of the foregoing samples are seized for purposes of performing the aforementioned chemical test, the seizure shall be conducted in accordance with the regulations of the department of health that apply to the consensual collection of such a sample for purposes of the chemical test contemplated by Rhode Island general laws § 31-27-2.
+When any of the foregoing samples are seized for purposes of performing the aforementioned chemical test, the seizure shall be conducted in accordance with the regulations of the department of health that apply to the consensual collection of such a sample for purposes of the chemical test contemplated by § 31-27-2; or